tomjoht/learnapidoc/_docs/documenting_conceptual_content/docapis_glossary_section.md

 You could incorporate tooltips (such as these [tooltips from Bootstrap](https://getbootstrap.com/docs/4.1/components/tooltips/)) over the term in places where you don't define it in-context.
 You could also link to the glossary definition rather than continually incorporating tooltips.

-One principle to remember with glossaries and the user experience is Fitt's Law, which is adapted a UX-adapted principle that asserts "the distance between a user’s task/attention area and the task-related button should be kept as short as possible" ([What is Fitts' Law?](https://www.interaction-design.org/literature/topics/fitts-law)).
-In short, if you put too much distance between your glossary and the confusing term, it will be harder for the user to locate the term.
-(In UX contexts, designers like to place large buttons directly in the user's task context so that users can easily see and click them.)
+One principle to consider with connecting terms to glossary definitions is Fitt's Law, which asserts that "the distance between a user’s task/attention area and the task-related button should be kept as short as possible" ([What is Fitts' Law?](https://www.interaction-design.org/literature/topics/fitts-law)).
+In other words, the more distance between your glossary definition and the term, the harder it is for users to locate the definition.
+Users have to leave their context to go hunting for the definition, and then return.
+This context switching is often skipped by users because it's a drag on their efficiency.

-In the worst case of glossaries, the term might not have a tooltip or link, and the glossary page link might not be visible at all in the page's context.
-In the best case, the term has a style that, on mouse over, shows the definition.
-The tradeoff, however, of making too many words styled into tooltip links is that it might distract the user.
-Additionally, the link style should not be similar to hyperlinks that take users to other pages.
-The style should be subtle enough to be ignored but noticeable enough for users to see that the word can be moused over or clicked.
+In the worst case scenario, the term might not have a tooltip or link, and the glossary page link might not be visible at all in the page's context.
+In this case, it becomes even harder for a user to locate the definition, requiring more time out of context.
+In the best case scenario, the term is defined within the context and flow of the sentence; or it has a tooltip that, on mouseover, shows the definition.
+The tradeoff of the latter scenario, however, is that making too many words styled into tooltip links distracts the user.
+Each link the user sees presents the user with the question of whether to click the link, which provides more cognitive load on the reading experience.
+If you do use tooltips, style them in a way that distinguishes them from regular hyperlinks.

 ## Reusing glossary definitions

-To reuse glossary definitions, consider storing glossary terms and definitions in a structured file.
+To reuse glossary definitions, consider storing glossary terms and definitions in a structured file that acts like a database for glossary terms.
 For example, on my [glossary page](api-glossary.html), the data source is a YAML file here: [_data/glossary.yml](https://github.com/tomjoht/learnapidoc/blob/main/_data/glossary.yml).
 Each definition follows a structure like this:

 ```yaml
 api: